-1 ST Y EAR INSTRUCTIONAL OFFERINGS SAQA HEMIS
+1 ST YEAR INSTRUCTIONAL OFFERINGS SAQA HEMIS

 SEMESTER 1 SEMESTER 2 CREDITS CREDITS

 MLT115C Mathematics Literacy 6 0.045

 MPS115C Mathematics Problem Solving 6 0.045

-SMT115C Studying Mathematics 6 0.045

-MET1151 Mathematics for Engineering Technology 1 24 0.182

-MET1152 Mathematics for Engineering Technology 2 24 0.182 MET1253 Mathematics for Engineering Technology 3 24 0.182 MET1254 Mathematics for Engineering Technology 4 24 0.182 MET1255 Mathematics for Engineering Technology 5 18 0.137 Total: 132 1.000
+SMT115C Studying Mathematics 6 0.045 MET1151 Mathematics for Engineering Technology 1 24 0.182 MET1152 Mathematics for Engineering Technology 2 24 0.182 MET1253 Mathematics for Engineering Technology 3 24 0.182 MET1254 Mathematics for Engineering Technology 4 24 0.182 MET1255 Mathematics for Engineering Technology 5 18 0.137 Total: 132 1.000

-- All instructional offerings are compulsory. - Any application for subject recognition will be considered ONLY for subjects completed at equivalent level, not at a lower level. - The qualification will be issued upon completion of 132 credits. - One intake per year, in January. - After successful completion of this qualification, the Higher Certificate will be conferred during an official graduation ceremony of CUT.
+Any application for subject recognition will be considered ONLY for subjects completed at equivalent level, not at a lower level.

+The qualification will be issued upon completion of 132 credits.

+After successful completion of this qualification, the Higher Certificate will be conferred during an official graduation ceremony of CUT.

+HC\MET graduates must apply for admission for the following qualifications: Diploma in Engineering Technology: DP\MEC, DP\CVL or DP\ELE or Bachelor of Engineering Technology: B ETE, B MEC, B CVLE.

+HC\MET graduates can apply for subject recognition for Mathematics 1 (MAT11A or MAT115A) if admitted to one of the following qualifications DP MEC, DP CVL or DP ELE.

-- The minimum requirements for this qualification is the Senior Certificate (SC), National Senior Certificate (NSC) or the National Certificate (Vocational) (NCV) with appropriate subject combinations and levels of achievement as defined below: For candidates who matriculated in 2007 and before: - At least a minimum of 40% on Standard Grade or 30% on Higher Grade in Mathematics and English.
+The minimum requirements for this qualification is the Senior Certificate (SC), National Senior Certificate (NSC) or the National Certificate (Vocational) (NCV) with appropriate subject combinations and levels of achievement as defined below:

+At least a minimum of 40% on Standard Grade or 30% on Higher Grade in Mathematics and English.